Arithmetic progression: Intersections

 The intersection of any two doubly infinite arithmetic progressions is either empty or another arithmetic progression, which can be found using the Chinese remainder theorem.
 If each pair of progressions in a family of doubly infinite arithmetic progressions have a non-empty intersection, then there exists a number common to all of them; that is, infinite arithmetic progressions form a Helly family.
 However, the intersection of infinitely many infinite arithmetic progressions might be a single number rather than itself being an infinite progression.

+Amount of arithmetic subsets of length k of the set {1,...,n}

+Let $a(n,k)$ denote the number of arithmetic subsets of length $k$ one can make from the set $\{1,\cdots,n\}$ and let $\phi(\eta, \kappa)$ be defined as: